-Currently the most used infrastructure for imports and exports are road infrastructures such as motorways and freight hubs.
+Currently, the most used infrastructure for imports and exports are road infrastructures, such as motorways and freight hubs.
 The Italian transportation industry offers a wide range of freight hubs including the freight hub of Orbassano and the freight hub of Verona, also known as "Quadrante Europa".
-According to official data, the share of goods imported extra-EU via road reached 68.1 percent in 2015.
+According to official data, road freight transport accounted for over 86 percent of the total inland freight transport in 2017.

 Container traffic in Italy also shows a positive trend.
-Among the leading ten ports for container traffic in Italy, the port of Genoa handled more than 20 million containers in 2015.
-Along with the country's rail and road infrastructure, Italy could be considered a key player in the European transportation industry.
+Among the leading ten ports for container traffic in Italy, the port of Genoa handled more than 25 million metric tons of cargo in 2018.
+Thanks to its rail and road infrastructure, Italy could be considered a key player in the European transportation industry.